onomondo/onomondo-ipa/README.md

 this option can be used to analyze the usage of heap memory.
 When this option is enabled IPA_ALLOC, IPA_ALLOC_N, IPA_REALLOC, and IPA_FREE will keep track of how much memory is currently allocated.
 The current memory usage and the peak memory usage are then displayed.
 The feature relies on the function malloc_usable_size(), which is a non-standard API.
-However, the function is available on GNU LINUX and FreeBSD (see also man malloc_usable_size)
+However, the function is available on GNU LINUX and FreeBSD (see also man malloc_usable_size).
 * `-DM32`
 use this option to compile onomondo-ipa for 32-BIT x86 architectures, see also GCC manual, section 3.19.54 x86 Options.